 - When you first plug in the range, a tone will sound, the display will be fully lit for a few seconds, and the display will show the last time set and "PF" (power failure).
-If, after you set the clock (See "Setting the clock" later in this section), the display again shows "PF," your electricity was off for a while.
+If, after you set the clock (page 25), the display again shows "PF", your electricity was off for a while.
 Reset the clock. - The time display will show "Err" and 3 short tones will sound if a time or temperature is incorrectly entered.
 NOTE: If you press a command pad several times, the pad can stop working.
 If you wait a few seconds, you can use the pad again.
 When you first use the pad again, you may have to hold down on the pad a short time to get it to work.

-Fahrenheit/Celsius
+Fahrenheit/celsius